 The pop culture image of Jezebel bears almost no resemblance to the woman who was queen of Israel in the 9th century BCE.
 There is nothing remotely sexy about Jezebel in the Bible; she’s just mean.
 By the same token, the biblical account was written by people who utterly loathed Jezebel and everything she stood for (Baal, Astarte, foreigners, uppity women), so it’s not exactly a balanced perspective.
 Can the real Queen Jezebel be recovered?

 Probably not.
 It has been three thousand years, after all.
 What we can do—since this is a costume project—is think about what Jezebel might have worn.
 We know that she was a princess of Phoenicia by birth; we know that her marriage to King Ahab put her at the center of Israel’s wealthiest dynasty; we think it’s possible that she served as a priestess of Astarte; and we have a pretty good idea of what kings, queens, and priests in that part of the world were wearing in the 9th century BCE.
+Our costume is heavy on red and purple, since the Phoenicians were famous for their purple dye (which actually included a range of hues from bright crimson to blackish magenta).
 The pieces we suggest, from left to right:

 1. Full-length white chemise.
+Also available here.
 Jezebel would have worn a fine-quality linen tunic as her underdress.
 That this is a Ren Faire costume item shouldn’t surprise, since the medieval chemise is a direct descendant of the ancient Near Eastern sleeved tunic.

 4. Purple lurex veil.
 More purple, plus gold threads.
 Drape over your head and secure with the crown (next).